Search for long-lived heavy neutrinos in the decays of B mesons produced in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event categories and selection

 Because the signal is a long-lived particle, additional information on the tracks is provided to the pNN.
 In particular, the number of layers in the silicon pixel and strip tracker traversed by the charged particles provides good signal-to-background discrimination.
 Larger values of \ctau typically correspond to fewer tracker layers traversed by the daughter lepton and charged pion from the \PN decay.
 Finally, the lepton isolation is added to the training variable set, as leptons in a signal event tend to be more isolated than leptons in a background event.
 This quantity is defined, for both the muon and the electron, as the energy sum of the charged and neutral particles lying in a cone within a distance $\Delta R=0.3$ from the lepton, from which the contribution from pileup particles is subtracted.

-For each mass hypothesis, \mN, the pNN score can be interpreted as the probability for an event to originate from a signal with mass \mN.
+For each mass hypothesis, \mN, the pNN score assigned to an event can be interpreted as an estimate of the probability that the event was produced by the signal process with HNL mass \mN.
 This quantity is therefore used to enhance the signal significance with respect to the background.
-In each mass window, introduced in Section~\ref{section_signal_extraction}, and in each category, listed in Table~\ref{table_categorisation}, the events are selected by requiring the pNN score to be greater than 0.99.
-To avoid the introduction of unintentional biases, this threshold was optimised without viewing the complete data sample.
+In each mass window, introduced in Section~\ref{section_signal_extraction}, and in each category, listed in Table~\ref{table_categorization}, the events are selected by requiring the pNN score to be greater than 0.99.
+This threshold was obtained from a dedicated study in which the performance of the tested thresholds was evaluated based on the median expected exclusion limit of benchmark signal hypotheses.
+To avoid bias, this optimization was performed without viewing the complete data sample.

 The pNN architecture is that of a fully connected NN with three layers: \begin{enumerate} \item Input layer: contains as many nodes as the number of input features, plus one extra node for the mass parameter \mN. \item Hidden layer: contains 64 nodes and is activated by the rectified linear unit (ReLU) function~\cite{4082265, keras}, defined as ReLU($x$) = max(0, $x$), with $x\in\mathbb{R}$. \item Output layer: returns the pNN score, normalized to unity through the sigmoid activation function. \end{enumerate}